microsoft/BotBuilder-Samples/samples/javascript_nodejs/03.welcome-users/README.md

 - File -> Open Bot
 - Enter a Bot URL of `http://localhost:3978/api/messages`

-## ConversationUpdate Activity Type

-The [ConversationUpdate](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-activity-spec?view=azure-bot-service-3.0#conversation-update-activity) Activity describes a change in conversation members, for example when a new user (and/or) a bot joins the conversation.
-The channel sends this activity when a user (and/or) bot joins the conversation.
-It is recommended that you test your bot behavior on the target channel.

-Bots that are added directly by a user, are mostly personal (1:1) conversation bots.
-It is a best practice to send a welcome message to introduce the bot tell a bit about its functionality.
-To do this, ensure that your bot responds to the `ConversationUpdate` message.
-Use the `membersAdded` field to identify the list of channel participants (bots or users) that were added to the conversation.

-Your bot may proactively send a welcome message to a personal chat the first time a user initiates a personal chat with your bot.
-Use `UserState` to persist a flag indicating first user interaction with a bot.
+## Welcoming Users

+The primary goal when creating any bot is to engage your user in a meaningful conversation.
+One of the best ways to achieve this goal is to ensure that from the moment a user first connects, they understand your bot’s main purpose and capabilities, the reason your bot was created.
+See [Send welcome message to users](https://aka.ms/botframework-welcome-instructions) for additional information on how a bot can welcome uers to a conversation.

 ## Deploy the bot to Azure